Lovekumar2/NASSCOM-VSD-PHYSICAL-DESIGN-SOC-DESIGN-PROGRAM/README.md

 OpenLane is significant because it democratizes access to ASIC design, allowing researchers, startups, and hobbyists to design and potentially manufacture custom silicon without relying on expensive proprietary tools.
 ### Process Design Kit (PDK)
 A Process Design Kit (PDK) is a collection of resources provided by semiconductor foundries to help chip designers create integrated circuits (ICs) that are compatible with a specific manufacturing process.
 It includes detailed information about the process technology, such as design rules, standard cell libraries, simulation models, and technology files that describe how the physical layers of the chip should be constructed.
+### Role Of PDK In ASIC Design
+The Process Design Kit (PDK) plays a crucial role in ASIC (Application-Specific Integrated Circuit) design, serving as the bridge between the semiconductor manufacturing process and the design tools used by engineers to create custom integrated circuits.
+#### Key Roles of PDK in ASIC Design:
+##### 1. Technology Representation:
+- The PDK encapsulates all the technology-specific details of a semiconductor process.
+This includes the process nodes (e.g., 130nm, 65nm, 28nm, etc.), device models, design rules, and parameters specific to the fabrication technology.